Small-town Pennsylvania officers kicked, punched and choked arrestees, indictment alleges

 MOUNT CARMEL, Pa.
 (AP) — Three small-town Pennsylvania police officers collectively “kicked, punched, choked and otherwise used excessive force” in 22 arrests over a three-year period, according to a federal indictment unveiled Friday.

 The U.S. attorney’s office accused Mount Carmel Borough Police Patrol Officer Kyle Schauer, 34, and two other former officers, former Lt.
-David Donkochik, 51, and and Jonathan McHugh, 35, of violating civil rights in attacks between 2018 and 2021 that caused injuries.
+David Donkochik, 51, and Jonathan McHugh, 35, of violating civil rights in attacks between 2018 and 2021 that caused injuries.
 They were indicted Thursday.

 McHugh’s lawyer said Friday that he was new to the case and unable to comment.
 Phone and email messages seeking comment were left for lawyers listed on the docket as representing Schauer and Donkochik.
 A phone message seeking comment was also left for Mount Carmel’s current chief, Chris Buhay.